v10networkscom/saltychat-docs/readme.md

 * Global overwriting of sounds (`%appdata%\TS3Client\plugins\SaltyChat\override`)
 * Fallback if a file is missing (override > specified sound pack > default sound pack)

+## Swiss Channels
+In the [initiate command](https://github.com/saltminede/saltychat-docs/blob/master/commands.md#1--initiate) there is the possibility to declare TeamSpeak channels as swiss channels.\
+Swiss channels are channels in which the plugin keeps the original name of the client and does not move them to the ingame channel.\
+As example for swiss channels you can declare support channels to swiss channels.
+This gives you the opportunity to move users out of the ingame channel without the need for them to leave the game at first.

+If a client leaves the ingame channel and enters a swiss channel, the plugin will change the clients TeamSpeak name back to its origin and won't move the client to the ingame channel as long as it is in a swiss channel.

 # Configuration file
 When the plugin is starting, the configuration file under `%appdata%\TS3Client\plugins\SaltyChat\settings.json` will be loaded an applied.
 Here are various options that can be customized: